 Everyone loves noodles and everyone loves soup.
 What everyone doesn’t love, are flecks of soup all over your nice new blouse.
 It’s a messy bugger to eat but we’ll forgive you noodle soup because you’re so tasty and quick to make.
 In my opinion, this recipe is worth ruining your best blouse for but if you’re precious about your clothes, pop on an old t-shirt and get stuck in.
 Alternatively, you could try not eating your soup like a messy hippo by daintily leaning your head over the bowl to prevent splash back.
 It’s up to you but personally, I’m a hippo.

-2 nests of thin egg noodles
+2 nests fine egg noodles

-1 medium carrot thinly sliced
+1 medium carrot, thinly sliced

-2 Handfuls of kale
+2 handfuls of kale

-2 bulbs pak choi
+2 bulbs pak choy, sliced

-Handful of sugar snap peas roughly chopped
+Handful of sugar snap peas, roughly chopped

-4 tbs soy sauce
+4 tbs light soy sauce

-2 pinches of caster sugar (literally)
+2 pinches of caster sugar

 Knob of fresh ginger, finely grated

-2 cloves of garlic, crushed or finely chopped
+2 cloves of garlic, peeled and crushed

-2 handfuls of chopped fresh coriander, chopped
+2 handfuls fresh coriander, chopped

 4 spring onions, chopped

-4. Carefully tip each soup into a large bowl, pour over the dressing and top with fresh coriander and spring onions.
+5. Carefully tip each soup into a large bowl, pour over the dressing and top with fresh coriander and spring onions.

-If you’ve had a go at making my noodle soup or any of my other recipes I’d love to hear from you.
+If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.